The Archer Academy is a publicly funded, co-educational, non-denominational, non-selective secondary school.

 The Archer Academy’s admissions limit will be 150 places to Year 7 in 2015-16.

 Applications are made through your local authority’s admissions process, which all London boroughs use for secondary transfer.
-This is a change from last year, when applications were made directly to the Archer Academy.
 Applications should be made via the eAdmissions website, although if you require a paper application you can request one from your local authority.

 Your local authority will write to you about the process for applying for secondary schools, including the Archer Academy.